zulip/zulip/docs/git/collaborate.md

 $ git fetch <username>
 ```

-Now you can checkout their branch just like you would any other.
+Now you can check out their branch just like you would any other.
 You can name
 the branch anything you want, but using both the username and branch name will
 help you keep things organized.